yaqwsx/KiKit/doc/multiboard.md

 ## About panlization

-Note that if panelize your boards, you don't have to separate your boards first
+Note that if panelize your boards, you don't have to separate your boards first;
-- just use the `--source` with the panelization command.
+just use the `--source` with the panelization command.